junxit/us-congress-bills-117/metadata.md

 - 2022-07-19 — Introduced in Senate
 - 2022-07-19 — Read twice and referred to the Committee on Homeland Security and Governmental Affairs.
+- 2022-08-03 — Committee on Homeland Security and Governmental Affairs.
+Ordered to be reported without amendment favorably.
+- 2022-09-20 — Passed Senate without amendment by Unanimous Consent. (consideration: CR S4877; text: CR S4877)
+- 2022-09-20 — Passed/agreed to in Senate: Passed Senate without amendment by Unanimous Consent.
+- 2022-09-20 — Senate Committee on Homeland Security and Governmental Affairs discharged by Unanimous Consent.
+- 2022-09-20 — Senate Committee on Homeland Security and Governmental Affairs discharged by Unanimous Consent.